Project description

 Assumed knowledge

-There are no perquisites or assumed knowledge required for this project.
-However, the student who takes on this project should have an interest in BOTH field work (to collect samples) and lab work (to do hormone assays).
+There are no prerequisites or assumed knowledge required for this project.
+However, the student who takes on this project should have a strong interest in animal behaviour.

 Supervisors research focus